openpracticelibrary/openpracticelibrary/content/practice/code-review.md

 ---
 title: Code Review
-subtitle: 'Yes, you should do it:)'
+subtitle: Yes, you should do it:)
 date: 2020-04-30T10:49:53.247Z
 authors:
   - mabulgu